 1588 Sometime this year Shakespeare may have composed or collaborated on a play called Edmund Ironsides.
 Its authorship remains disputed.

-Shakespeare probably joins a touring troupe of actors this year, most likely Lord Strange’s Men.
+If Shakespeare didn’t join the Queen’s Men back in ’87, then he may have hooked up instead with Lord Strange’s Servants (later the Lord Chamberlain’s Men), another troupe on tour this year.
 Their leading man is Dick Burbage, who will become Shakespeare’s life-long business partner.
 Shakespeare may have written The Comedy of Errors already, perhaps offering it to the company as an incentive to hire him.
 While his theatrical career sometimes is portrayed as a desertion of his family, it was more likely an honest effort to secure a profession that would earn more money for their support.

-Arden of Feversham is a domestic tragedy that is well received by audiences.
-It will remain popular for over fifty years, with revivals in the 18th and 19th centuries.
-A quarto edition is published in 1592, and there is a second printing in ’99 and a third in 1633.
-No author is ever credited, but some critics have speculated that it might have been an early work of Shakespeare’s, perhaps even his very first play.
-It recounts the true story of a man named Arden who was murdered by a pair of thugs hired by Arden’s unfaithful wife.
+Arden of Faversham recounts the true story of a cuckold named Arden who was murdered on Valentine’s Day in 1551 by a pair of thugs (one nicknamed “Shakebag”) hired by Arden’s unfaithful wife.
 It is linked to Shakespeare for three reasons: the story appears in Holinshed’s Chronicles, a frequent plot source for Shakespeare; the famous murder victim was related to Shakespeare through his mother, Mary Arden; and, finally, it’s a pretty good play, featuring that peculiar mix of comedy and tragedy found in the poet’s best work.
 Since it was still popular when the First Folio was published, it seems likely that it would have been included if it were indeed the work of Shakespeare (though the editors had to negotiate for the rights to publish The Taming of the Shrew, also an early play, and that could have been the case with Arden as well).
 But if Shakespeare didn’t write it, then who did?
-If nothing else, Arden of Feversham, like Edmund Ironsides and Edward III, is an anonymous play which exhibits those touches of promise that could indicate the early efforts of a future, great writer.
+If nothing else, Arden of Faversham, like Edmund Ironsides and Edward III, is an anonymous play that exhibits those touches of promise that could indicate the early efforts of a future, great writer.

 1590 Shakespeare’s plays produced this year: